syncfusion-content/mobilejavascript-docs/MobileJS/RadialMenu/Getting-Started.md

 # Getting Started

+This section explains briefly on how to create a Radial Menu control in your mobile application.

 ## Create your first Radial Menu control in JavaScript

 This section explains briefly on how to create a Radial Menu control in your mobile application.